 According to research published in the journal, American Scientist, 95% of learning occurs outside of the classroom.
 Furthermore, this learning outside the classroom is critical to success in the classroom.
 Virginia recognized the importance of learning outside the classroom and provided for a system of library service to both enhance and support formal education.
-The Library of Virginia and the 91 public library systems provide a variety of services to support educators as well more informal learning opportunities.
-The Winter Reading Program as well as early learning activity centers in public libraries ensure that students enter school ready to learn with the necessary pre-reading skills.
-The early literacy workshops provide training for children's librarians, daycare providers and head start teachers on fun activities to develop needed skills.
+The Library of Virginia and the 93 public library systems provide a variety of services to support educators as well as more informal learning opportunities.
 The Summer Reading Program helps students maintain and improve reading skills over the summer.
-The Library also initiated a Summer Food Program, recognized as a governor's project for the Commonwealth of Virginia," by partnering with the USDA, the Virginia Department of Health, and No Kid Hungry.
-STEM conference to present on the Science Bag project with public libraries.
-The Library of Virginia also partnered with the Virginia Department of Conservation and Recreation and the Science Museum of Virginia to create nature-themed backpacks designed to help families and youth groups explore nature and learn science concepts while visiting a Virginia state park.
+The Library also initiated and has continued a Summer Food Program, recognized as a governor's project for the Commonwealth of Virginia, by partnering with the USDA, the Virginia Department of Health, and No Kid Hungry.
+The Library of Virginia also partners with the Virginia Department of Conservation and Recreation and the Science Museum of Virginia to create nature-themed backpacks designed to help families and youth groups explore nature and learn science concepts while visiting a Virginia state park.